bacti/RepData_PeerAssessment1/PA1_template.md

 ##    Min.
 1st Qu.
 Median    Mean 3rd Qu.
 Max.
 ##      41    9819   10766   10766   12811   21194
 ```

+Do these values differ from the estimates from the first part of the assignment?
+*Absolutely!*

+What is the impact of imputing missing data on the estimates of the total daily number of steps?
+*The distribution looks more normal now.*

 ## Are there differences in activity patterns between weekdays and weekends?